Skip to content

 Important

 If you find a job which entails social security contributions, your employer will register you for social security.
-To do so, he/she will ask you about your social security number, which you can find on your social security card.
+To do so, your social security number is required, which you can find on your social security certificate.
 Don't forget to keep the card in a safe place.
 If you do not have a social security number yet, you will be sent one after an employer registers you.

 Similar topics